uavaustin/orchestra/services/image-rec-master/README.md

   autonomous standard target, the target will not post and the request will redirect.

-  Body should be an `image_rec::Target` Protobuf Message.
+  Body should be an `image_rec::PipelineTarget` Protobuf Message.

-  On successful response: `201` status code with `image_rec::Target` Protobuf message.
+  On successful response: `201` status code with `image_rec::PipelineTarget` Protobuf message.

   On non-unique autonomous standard target: `303` status code with reference to matching target.